fortuno-repos/fortuno/README.rst

 for avoiding repeated downloads as well as for using Fortuno with other build systems (e.g. Make).

-To install Fortuno, follow the standard CMake workflow:
+To install Fortuno, you must follow the standard CMake workflow:

 * Review the ``config.cmake`` file for variables that allow you to customize the build.